 The startup landscape in cardiovascular devices market is characterized by niche players solving specific diagnostic bottlenecks, often creating acquisition targets for the majors.
 The 2025 HeartX Accelerator cohort highlights key emerging players:

-M&A activity has been frenetic as majors buy innovation they cannot build fast enough.
+M&A activity has been frenetic as majors buy innovation they cannot build fast enough in the cardiovascular devices market.
 Johnson & Johnson completed the $13.1 billion acquisition of Shockwave Medical to capture the Intravascular Lithotripsy (IVL) market for calcified arteries, and later acquired V-Wave for its heart failure shunt technology ($1.7 billion total deal value).
 Philips moved to acquire SpectraWAVE in late 2025 to integrate AI-driven coronary imaging into its Azurion platform.

 The cardiovascular devices market for late 2025 through 2026 is robust but contingent on execution.